dap-mux/dap-tools/README.md

 ![Screenshot](./assets/screenshot.png)

+# DAP Tools

+This is a collection of tools for use with a Debugger capable of speaking the Debug Adapter Protocol aka [DAP](https://microsoft.github.io/debug-adapter-protocol/).

 # dap-tui

 You have that debugger running.
 Breakpoints set.
 But.... what are the values on the stack right now??
 How could you possibly learn that?
 Well, this will do it.

-`dap-observer` is a small, tool that does one thing -- it connects to a DAP session and shows the values of the variables while the debugger steps through the code.
+`dap-tui` connects to a DAP session and shows the values of the variables while the debugger steps through the code.
+You can also step right here too.

-Now, for this to work you need a multiplexer for the DAP.
-Otherwise your editor/IDE gets all of the fun. [dap-mux](https://github.com/dap-mux/dap-mux) is one of those.
+Now, maximum effect you need a multiplexer for the DAP.
+Without one you can drive the session but not see the code.
+I don't know about you but that does not sound like fun. [dap-mux](https://github.com/dap-mux/dap-mux) is one choice.
+[dap-mux-rs](https://github.com/dap-mux/dap-mux-rs) is another.
+The Rust form has the advantage of talking either TCP or stdio.

-The observer only ever *joins* an existing multiplexer session.
+dap-tui is an observer and only ever *joins* an existing multiplexer session.
 It does not spawn the adapter or manage the session.

 ```sh